jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 H(y) = \sum_i y_i \log \frac{1}{y_i} = -\sum_i y_i \log y_{i}
 $$

-The string "abcc" needs 1.5 bits per character.
+The string "abcc" needs 1.5 bit per character.
 Here is our encoding scheme: 0 represents 'c', binary number 01 for 'a' and 10 for 'b'.
 The average number of bit to represent the string is

 $$ H = 0.25 \log(\frac{1}{0.25}) + 0.25 \log(\frac{1}{0.25})  + 0.5 \log(\frac{1}{0.5}) $$